-As an interim solution notwithstanding Rules 26-250 and 36-204 and until May 1, 2025 (based on the date of notification of work to ESA), the ESA will consider accepting under a deviation request GIS equipment that incorporates fault interrupters where the following criteria are met:
+Notwithstanding Rule 26-250, the ESA will consider accepting under a deviation request GIS equipment that incorporates fault interrupters where the following criteria are met:

 - Field Evaluated based on the SPE1000; - All fault interrupters are configured to provide equivalent overcurrent protection and have a full-load rating that may be closed with the safety of the operator with a fault on the system as required by Rule 36-204.
-Information on the required settings for that installation shall be provided by a third party (manufacturer, professional engineer, or other responsible qualified person); - All other switches shall have load interrupting capability; and - Switches capable of grounding energized conductors shall be made incapable of being placed in the grounded position unless interlocked with a preceding switch (Figure B5).
+Information on the required settings for that installation shall be provided by a third party (manufacturer, professional engineer, or other responsible qualified person); - · All other switches shall have load interrupting capability; and

+Switches capable of grounding energized conductors shall be made incapable of being placed in the grounded position unless interlocked with a preceding switch (Figure B5).
 (See Note 4)

-Consumer Upstream Switch Interlock shall prevent GIS from being placed in the grounded position unless upstream switch is open Fault Interrupter (if installed)
+Consumer Upstream Switch

+Interlock shall prevent GIS from being placed in the grounded position unless upstream switch is open

+Fault Interrupter (if installed)